History of Dedham, Massachusetts, 1800–1899: Ministers

 Politically, he was an ardent Federalist while the town and the church were strongly anti-Federalist.
 Though he was not as liberal as some had hoped, his sermons often were intolerant of those whose politics who differed from his own and were not well received.
 He believed Thomas Jefferson to be an infidel and that his followers were, at best, doubtful Christians.
 He was a "high-toned Calvinist school," and he was not particularly charitable towards those of other denominations.
 He also demonstrated a sense of superiority over his own flock.
-By 1808, even Fisher Ames would have enough with Bates and would join Dedham's Anglican church.
+By 1808, Fisher Ames would have enough with Bates and would join Dedham's Anglican church.

 Just after midnight on the Fourth of July, 1809, a group of Republicans dragged the old town cannon to just below Bates' bedroom window.
 They stuffed it with sod from his lawn and were about to set it off when Bates appeared in his nightshirt.
 Not recognizing him immediately, one celebrant yelled "Get out of the way, you old bugger, or you'll get your brains blown out!"
 Bates and his bucket of water convinced the crowd to leave, but they soon returned.
 They fired the cannon, which was more than 150 years old, and awoke Bates again to the sound of shattering windowpanes.

 Several years later, the entire choir resigned, en masse.
 It is not clear why from the records, but Bates missed them and worked to get them back.

 In 1818 he asked to be dismissed from the church to accept the presidency of Middlebury College.
 It is assumed that, due to his differing political beliefs and his politically tinged sermons, that many in the congregation were glad to let him go.
 His last sermon was delivered February 5, 1818.
 He was later go on to become Chaplain of the United States House of Representatives.